Here To Listen And Help With Your Legal Issues

 Q: What Do I Need To File Bankruptcy?

-A: You will need to gather all documents with your contact, address, and account number on it, along with the following documents:
+A: You will need to gather all documents with your contact information, address and account number on it, along with the following documents:

 - Medical and credit card bills